 Wilderness Cabin Reservations

 Three Wilderness cabins are maintained by the National Park Service for visitor use by advanced reservation.
-Reservations can be made up to 180 days in advance online at recreation.gov.
-All visitors with reservations for a cabin must check-in at the Headquarters Visitor Center to pick up their required permit.
-Read more about the Wilderness cabins.
+Reservations can be made up to 6 months in advance online at recreation.gov.
+Learn more about the Wilderness cabins.

 Wilderness Camping Permits

 There are two primitive Wilderness campsites which are accessible only by trail.
 Permits are required for camping at these sites and must be obtained through recreation.gov.
 Learn more about Wilderness camping.

 All commercial uses of the national park require advance permits.
 Please refer to the Commercial Use Authorizations page for more information.